 (B) their annual subscription remains unpaid for a period exceeding one (1) calendar month from the commencement of the next subscription period.

 EXECUTIVE COMMITTEE OF MANAGEMENT

-10. (1) The management of the Association shall be vested in an Executive Committee of Management elected to the following honorary positions at each Annual General Meeting:
+10. (1) The management of the Association shall be vested in an Executive Committee of Management, which shall consist of current Ordinary Members, elected to the following honorary positions at each Annual General Meeting: